mrudat/Factorio-OR-Nodes/README.md

 # OR Nodes

-For example, if a mod wants to add a dependency on roboports being unlocked, this is currently not possible, as a roboport is unlocked with either researching construction robots or logistics robots.
+If a mod wants to add a dependency on roboports being unlocked, this is currently not directly possible, as a roboport is unlocked with either researching construction robots or logistics robots.

 OR nodes allows the creation of a new 'OR node' (technology) that will be immediately researched when any of its prerequisites have been researched.